 - Jonathan Chritchley, fine art, ocean and equine photographer

-Every year, during the first weekend in October, the Society holds an exhibition of members' photographs in Skidby.
+Every year in October, the Society holds an exhibition of members' photographs in Skidby.
 This free exhibition has proven popular with the public and year on year attracts record numbers.
 An indication that an appreciation of the photographic image and how it’s made is as popular as ever.